You Need to See the Starbucks New Color-Changing Cup

 At first glance, these stackable color-changing cups look impressively close to the Starbucks version.
 You can even write your own slightly misspelled name on the side.

-With a wine canteen that holds (and keeps chilled) a whole bottle of wine and two tumblers with snap-on lids, you will get lots of use out of this colorful set.
-Promise.

-These color-changing tumblers are another good dupe of Starbucks' version, minus the lids.
+These color-changing tumblers are another good dupe of the Starbucks cups, minus the lids.

 This set of eight cups was designed for kids, adults who don't want to lug around a full-size cup -- and anyone who tends to lose stuff easily.